Molinaro to Run for Congress

 Democrats account for 34 percent of the 19th District’s active voters, and Republicans, 31 percent, but the makeup could be different for next year’s elections.

-A voter-approved commission, composed of 10 members appointed by the Legislature’s Democrats and Republicans to redraw district boundaries for New York’s House of Representatives and state Senate and Assembly seats, released two sets of competing draft maps on Wednesday (Sept.
-15) after failing to reach consensus on a single proposal.
+A voter-approved commission, composed of 10 members appointed by the state Legislature’s Democrats and Republicans to redraw district boundaries for New York’s House of Representatives and state Senate and Assembly seats, released two sets of competing draft maps on Sept.
+15 after failing to reach consensus on a single proposal.

-Each proposal would alter the boundaries of both the 19th and the 18th congressional district, which includes Beacon and Philipstown and is currently represented by Sean Patrick Maloney.
+Each proposal would alter the boundaries of both the 19th and the 18th congressional district, which includes Beacon and Philipstown and is represented by Sean Patrick Maloney, a five-term Democrat.

 If the plan fails to garner enough votes in the Legislature, or is vetoed by the governor, the commission must submit a second plan to state lawmakers by Feb.
 28. If the second plan fails to get enough votes, the Legislature can amend the proposal and submit it to the governor for approval.